Italian meal plan for diabetics

 Foods to eat

-• Healthy Fats: Olive oil, nuts, and seeds for essential fatty acids.
+• Healthy Fats: Olive oil, avocados, and nuts.

-• Legumes: Beans and lentils for plant-based protein and fiber.
+• Legumes: Beans and lentils for fiber and protein.

 Foods not to eat